 There’s a saying that says fall is a southerner’s gift for surviving summer.
-If that is indeed true, North Alabama’s fall gift is gorgeous, vibrant fall foliage.
-And North Alabama has many breathtaking spots to see some colorful scenery.
+If that is indeed true, North Alabama’s fall gift is gorgeous, vibrant fall foliage, and north Alabama has many breathtaking spots to see some colorful scenery.
+Peak time for fall color in north Alabama is anywhere from the second week in October to the first week in November, so make your plans to see all the reds, oranges, and yellows while you can!

 Horton Mill, Easley, or Swann covered bridges, Mardis Mills Falls, Palisades Park, and Rickwood Caverns State Park are the best places near the Oneonta area where you can see some amazing fall foliage.